Andrea-Pallotta/CheckersBackend/README.md

 # How to configure and run the server

+- The production server is hosted on `api.connectfour.link`.

 1. Clone the project locally `git clone git@github.com:Andrea-Pallotta/Connect4Backend.git`.
 2. `cd Connect4Backend`.
 3. Run `npm install`.